TritonDataCenter/rfd/rfd/0156/README.md

 Verify functionality of all sdc-usbkey subcommands

-Verify functionality of all "sdcadm platform" subcommands
+Manually verify functionality of all "sdcadm platform" subcommands

+Run sdcadm unit tests

 Verify Functionality of USB key Conversion tool